vstnt/Cloud-Native-Data-Pipeline-GDP-CO2-emissions-per-capita/cloud/instructions.md

      - Minimal IAM Role for S3 (bucket/prefix) and DynamoDB (table).
      - Lambda function with `PackageType: Image`.
      - EventBridge schedule rule (daily at 02:00 UTC by default).
+      - Optional creation of S3 bucket and/or DynamoDB table when enabled; both are retained on stack deletion.

 Deployment parameters (optional via env):